Secret Story 2 (Portuguese season)

-Secret Story - Casa dos Segredos 2 is the second season of the Portuguese version of the reality show Secret Story, based on the original French version and of Big Brother.
-The series started on 18 September and will finish on 31 December, lasting 105 days.
-It is broadcast on TVI and produced by Endemol Portugal.
-That was the last time that the finale took place in Campo Pequeno, Lisbon.
+Secret Story - Casa dos Segredos 2 is the second season of the Portuguese version of the reality show Secret Story, based on the original French version of Secret Story, which itself is based on the international format, Big Brother.
+The series started on 18 September and finished on 31 December, lasting 105 days.
+It was broadcast on TVI and produced by Endemol Portugal.
+The series was the last time that the finale took place in Campo Pequeno, Lisbon.

 Housemates

 There are 21 housemates for the second season.

 Bruna

 Bruna is 20 years old.
 Bruna and Cleide faced the public vote to become the final housemate and a mole for "The Voice".
 She lost the vote and did not enter the house.

 Carlos

 He is 28 years old and comes from Maia.
 He is a hairdresser and is known for his numerous tattoos.
 He has a son who is 9 years old.
 He was evicted on Day 50 with 50% of the public vote against João J. (27%) and Marco (23%).

 Secret: We are a fake couple (with Daniela S.,discovered).